greenelab/deep-review/all-sections.md

 its transformative potential or induced a strategic inflection point.
-Despite its dominance over competing machine learning approaches in many of the areas reviewed here and quantitative improvements in predictive performance, deep learning has not yet definitively "solved" those problems.
+Despite its dominance over competing machine learning approaches in many of the areas reviewed here and quantitative improvements in predictive performance, deep learning has not yet definitively "solved" these problems.

 As an analogy, consider recent progress in conversational speech recognition.
-Since 2009 there have been drastic performance improvements, with error rates dropping from more than 20% to less than 6% [@nyjAIan4] and finally approaching or exceeding human performance in the past year [@M2OLWojE; @wKioubsT].
+Since 2009 there have been drastic performance improvements with error rates dropping from more than 20% to less than 6% [@nyjAIan4] and finally approaching or exceeding human performance in the past year [@M2OLWojE; @wKioubsT].
 The phenomenal improvements on benchmark datasets are undeniable, but greatly reducing the error rate on these benchmarks did not fundamentally transform the domain.
-Widespread adoption of conversational speech technologies will require not only improvements over baseline methods but truly solving the problem, in this case exceeding human-level performance, as well as convincing users to embrace the technology [@nyjAIan4].
+Widespread adoption of conversational speech technologies will require solving the problem, i.e. methods that surpass human performance, and convincing users to adopt them [@nyjAIan4].
-We see parallels to the healthcare domain, where achieving the full potential of deep learning will require outstanding predictive performance as well as acceptance and adoption by biologists and clinicians.
+We see parallels in healthcare, where achieving the full potential of deep learning will require outstanding predictive performance as well as acceptance and adoption by biologists and clinicians.